NakiNorton/flashcards-starter/README.md

 * Run `npm install` to install the dependencies
 * Run `node index.js` to start a new game
 * To view the test suite, run `npm test`

+## To play
+1. The first question will display automatically
+2. Select an answer by either:
+  * Using the up/down arrow keys to select an answer, then hit enter
+  * Using the number key associated with answer you would like to select, then hit enter
+3. Hit enter to display the next question
+4. When a guess is submitted, a message will display to let you know if it was correct or incorrect
+5. The application will automatically be exited at the end of the round
+6. To exit the application earlier, hold `ctrl` and hit `c`

 ## Developer:
 [Stephanie Norton](https://github.com/NakiNorton)